kchikuse/kinect/README.md

 Simple bot
 ==========

-Uses the kinect to run simple tasks based on the presence / absence of people in a room (maybe turn on the music)
+Uses the kinect to greet you (and any guest) and turn on the music